 Hypercalcaemia is defined as an adjusted calcium level of >2.60mmol/L.

-Patients with mild hypercalcaemia tend to be asymptomatic, but when levels exceed 3mmol/L symptoms can include muscle weakness, cardiac arrhythmias (short QT interval), constipation, kidney stones and depression.
+Patients with mild hypercalcaemia tend to be asymptomatic, but when levels exceed 3mmol/L, symptoms include muscle weakness, cardiac arrhythmias (short QT interval), constipation, kidney stones and depression.

 Causes of hypercalcaemia include: